Developer-Linus/Developer-Linus/README.md

 - 🌱 I’m currently learning **Next.js** and **Tailwindcss**.
+## My Background Information
+- In the heart of Africa, a young man sits with his laptop in a home.
+He focuses on identifying challenges facing communities in Africa and thinks how using technology like software engineering can help address these challenges.
+I believe that software engineering has a potential to solving most of the modern challenges given the opportunity that most of us right now have access to internet.
+Before I explain much about how I can use software engineering to address societal issues, let me tell you something you might not know about me.
+My background is in Electrical and Electronics Engineering.
+I enjoy doing maths and physics and coming out with designs that resonates with user needs.
+I transitioned to software engineering a year ago.
+I'm still in the learning journey and with the knowledge I've now, I am really loving the field.
+I'm now building solutions to address issues that have persisted for long that softwares systems can address.
+Users are the center of every application and their voice matters.
+Building a software behind closed doors without involving users is developing a software that will fail before it even reaches its intended users.

 ## Who I Am
 - I am Linus Kipkemoi Langat, an aspiring software developer passionate about transforming ideas into impactful solutions.